-Neckstamper wasn't a simple choice and some of you are wondering whether the term is literal...we can assure you it is not.
+Calling our brewery "Neckstamper" wasn't a simple choice and some people ask whether the term is literal...we can assure you that it is not.

 The current rise and rise of craft brewing in London is quite amazing.
-And whilst the current craft brewing trend is a modern one, the beer industry is far from a recent phenomenon.
-Hence, we looked to London's history to inspire us with a traditional name that we could give a modern twist, both for the brewery itself and bringing back terms through the beers we brew.
+And whilst the current craft brewing trend is a modern one, the beer industry itself is far from a recent phenomenon.
+Hence, we looked to London's history to inspire us with a traditional name that we could give a modern twist; both for the brewery itself and to help bring back old names and terms through the beers we brew.
 Reading through old dictionaries shows how many old words have become obsolete, especially "canting" or slang terminology.
-In amongst the old cant terms used for beer culture from 300 years ago, there it was...
+And there it was, amongst the old cant terms used in beer culture from over 300 years ago...
 Neckstamper.

 According to many accounts, the so-called "neck-stamper" was the slang term given to the pot-boy (or girl) at an ale-house or tavern since the 1600s.
 One of the neck-stamper's jobs was to collect drinking vessels - bottles or tankards - that had previously been sent out full of beer to private homes or other establishments.
 Yes...takeaway beer in the 17th century!

-The origin of the name is unclear, but a couple of suggestions have been postulated;
+The origin of the name is unclear, but a couple of suggestions have been suggested;

-- Neck as a variant of 'nick' which is the indent in the bottom of a bottle or tankard that reduces the amount of liquid in the vessel (much to a customer's disgust in the 1600s) and Stamper as a slang term for 'carrier'.
+- Neck as a variant of 'nick' which was the indent in the bottom of a bottle or tankard that reduced the amount of liquid in the vessel (much to a customer's disgust in the 1600s) and Stamper was a slang term for 'carrier'.